 WillisPalmer provides highly-skilled Family Support Workers to work with families experiencing difficulties across London.
 Our services are designed to support parents of new-born babies by providing practical advice, guidance, support and safeguarding observation, as well as working with parents of children and young people who present challenging behaviour.
 Family Support Workers work alongside parents in the family home providing parenting guidance, teaching and modelling, as well as observation of the child’s experience of being parented.

-We have a team of reliable and experienced family support workers available.
-They all have experience in working directly with families in crisis with complex issues and challenges such as learning difficulties, drug and alcohol misuse, domestic abuse, mental health concerns, or where a child is at risk of entering the care system.
+WillisPalmer has its own team of Family Support Workers who are reliable, experienced and well qualified.
+They all have experience working directly with families in crisis, with complex issues and challenges such as learning difficulties, drug and alcohol misuse, domestic abuse, parental mental ill-health, or where a child is at risk of entering local authority care.

 All WillisPalmer Family Support Workers have a level 3 Health and Social Care qualification or higher, at least 12 months practice experience and current DBS.

 We understand the need for a service that is able to respond quickly to assist families in crisis.
 WillisPalmer will consider any referral for Family Support in and around London and can undertake a same-day risk assessment.
 Our team of Family Support Workers are available to assist families and provide a safeguarding presence from 4 to 24 hours a day.

 ABC Family Support is a service for parents with babies from birth to 12 months, aimed at promoting the development of Attachment and Basic Care skills and routines.